OMPi @ ppg — basic installation & usage

 1. Extract the package

-2. Configure the package (see below for advanced configuration options)
+2. Prepare for building and installing (see below for advanced configuration options)

 More configuration options

-If you want to enable debugging, give the --enable-debug option to ./configure (turned off by default).
+If you want to enable debugging, give the -Denable-debug=true option to meson setup (turned off by default).

-The compiler flags used to build the compiler & the libraries are just -O3.
-More often than not you may want to use different ones (such as -g).
-In such cases use:
+The compiler flags used to build the compiler & the libraries are just -O2.
+In case you want to use different/additional ones, edit the top-level meson.build file and put your flags in the standard_cflags array.

-The default compiler is determined by configure itself (and is usually gcc).
-If you want to use a different compiler (e.g. Intel icc), use:
+The default compiler is determined by meson itself.
+If you want to use a different compiler you need to set the CC environment variable before executing the meson setup command

 Advanced configuration: portable OMPi